-Blue Jays sign Kendrys Morales to a 3-year, $33 million contract.
+The Blue Jays signed Kendrys Morales to a 3-year, $33 million contract.
 I remember, at the time, it surprised me.
-I didn’t think we’ll be signing a DH only guy, or, at least, not until after Edwin Encarnación and Jose Bautista had signed somewhere else.
+I didn’t think we’d be signing a DH-only guy, or at least not until after Edwin Encarnación and Jose Bautista had signed somewhere else.

-It seemed, at the time, that the Jays had decided they wouldn’t be able to sign Edwin and wanted to move fast.
-Moving fast turned out to be a bit of a mistake.
-The market for sluggers turned out to be a lot softer than we figured it would be.
+At the time, it seemed that the Jays had decided they couldn’t sign Edwin and wanted to move fast.
+Unfortunately, moving fast turned out to be a bit of a mistake.
+The slugger market turned out to be much softer than we thought.
 Had they waited a bit, they likely would have been able to sign Kendrys to a shorter contract.
-Or, they might have had a spot at Edwin.
+Or, they might have had a shot at Edwin.

-Kendrys played 2 seasons as a Jay, hitting .249/.318/.442 with 49 home runs and a 0.9 bWAR, before we dumped him on the A’s.
-He played 34 games for Oakland before they passed him on to the Yankees, where he played another 14 games, before being released.
+Kendrys played two seasons as a Jay, hitting .249/.318/.442 with 49 home runs and a 0.9 bWAR, before we dumped him on the A’s.
+He played 34 games for Oakland before they passed him on to the Yankees, where he played another 14 games before being released.

 There was a lot made of how good he was with our younger players, becoming a mentor to some.
 But I don’t think that made him a good signing.

 The poll at the time was generally positive.

 It isn’t the first time we’ve been wrong.

 He was a likeable guy.
 It is too bad that it didn’t work out for us.